burak-kara/burak-kara/README.md

 🚴‍♂️ I have started to ride in summer 2021 where I was able to ride just a couple of KMs.
 Since then, I am riding and observing my progress to the current where I can ride more than 100 KMs with ease.
 Some of my rides can be seen [here](https://burak-kara.dev/social).

-I would like to gain some experience Go.
-I have mainly coding for the commercial products hosted on GitLab.
+I would like to gain some experience in Go.
+I have mainly coding for the commercial products hosted on GitLab or others.
 Therefore, the activity here can seem less.

 ![Burak's GitHub stats](https://github-readme-stats.vercel.app/api?username=burak-kara&count_private=true&show_icons=true&theme=apprentice)